mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/composites_walkthrough.rst

 where :math:`S_L^{(+)} \text{and} S_L^{(-)}` are the longitudinal strengths in tension and compression respectively, :math:`S_T^{(+)} \text{and} S_T^{(-)}` are the transverse strengths in tension and compression respectively and :math:`S_{LT}^{(+)}` is the shear strength of a ply.
-The strength ratios are then used to calculate the Tsai-Wu based failure criteria for each ply.
+The strength ratios are then used to calculate the Tsai-Wu based failure criterion for each ply.
-The Tsai-Wu failure criteria is given by:
+The Tsai-Wu failure criterion is given by:

 .. math::

     F_1 \sigma_1 + F_2 \sigma_2 + F_{11} \sigma_1^2 + F_{22} \sigma_2^2 + F_{66} \tau_{12}^2 = 1

-In order to implement the safety factor in the Tsai-Wu failure criteria, the equation is re-written as:
+In order to implement the safety factor in the Tsai-Wu failure criterion, the equation is re-written as:

 .. math::
     a &= F_1 \sigma_1 + F_2 \sigma_2 \\